Clinical Guidance

 American Academy of Pediatrics (AAP) – Bronchiolitis

-Recommends against nebulized HS in the emergency department and allows conditional inpatient use only.
-Evidence (2022–2023 meta‑analyses) shows minimal LOS reduction (~6 h) and very low certainty.Source: AAP Bronchiolitis Guideline, Stanford Children’s, Children’s Mercy 2023
+Recommends against nebulized hypertonic saline in the emergency department and allows conditional inpatient use only.
+Evidence from recent meta-analyses suggests only modest benefit with very low certainty.Source: AAP bronchiolitis guidance and hospital evidence reviews

 Cystic Fibrosis Foundation (CFF)